Hablamos Español Insurance Companies We Work With

 The part that catches owners off guard

-• Leases set specific insurance obligations.
+• Leases set specific insurance obligations in their fine print.

-• Your improvements are usually your responsibility.
+• Your improvements are usually your responsibility, not the landlord's.

 The Vantage Point